PIPIPIG233666/EFI-ROG-C8DH-5900x-RX6800XT/README.md

 <details>

+[^4]: Fast Boot has to be disabled, otherwise Wi-Fi & BT will be gone intermittently.
-[^4]: This awesome checklist is from [Opencore-Visual-Beginners-Guide](https://github.com/chriswayg/Opencore-Visual-Beginners-Guide/blob/master/step-by-step/hackintosh-checklist/README.md)
+[^5]: This awesome checklist is from [Opencore-Visual-Beginners-Guide](https://github.com/chriswayg/Opencore-Visual-Beginners-Guide/blob/master/step-by-step/hackintosh-checklist/README.md)

   <summary>
     <h2>